Alejo-IA/Alejo-IA/README.md

 <br /><br />

-Always looking for new challenges and opportunities to learn more! 🚀
+Always seeking new challenges and opportunities to learn more! 🚀

 </div>